Michael Jackson’s Daughter, Paris, Says It’s Not Her Role To Defend Him Amid ‘Leaving Neverland’ Backlash

 — Crime Time (@OxygenCrimeTime) March 8, 2019

-As previously reported by The Inquisitr, Michael Jackson’s youngest son, Blanket, is said to be taking the sexual abuse allegations particularly hard.
+As previously reported by The Inquisitr, Michael’s youngest son, Blanket, is said to be taking the sexual abuse allegations particularly hard.
 MJ’s newphew, Taj Jackson, recently told The Sun that Blanket, 17, now likes to be called Biji, and has stopped talking since the documentary was released.

 “Biji is the most talkative kid at school and he isn’t talking any more.
 We’re all worried about him,” Taj recently revealed.

 The teenager lives with his ailing grandmother, Katherine Jackson, 88, and is also looked after by his co-guardian, TJ Jackson.
-Paris Jackson has raised concerns in the past about her younger brother’s welfare, revealing that he was left to fend for himself a lot of the time, and that his dinners were sometimes no more than a bowl of cereal or a Snickers candy bar.
+Paris has raised concerns in the past about her younger brother’s welfare, revealing that he was left to fend for himself a lot of the time, and that his dinners were sometimes no more than a bowl of cereal or a Snickers candy bar.

-Michael’s former best friend, and godfather to Blanket, Mark Lester, has also voiced his opinion over the way the teenager is being cared for, revealing that the Jackson family tries to shelter him from the outside world, and that they keep him “isolated.”
+Michael’s former best friend, and godfather to Blanket, Mark Lester, has also voiced his opinion over the way the teenager is being cared for, revealing that the Jackson family tries to shelter him from the outside world, keeping him “isolated.”

-Paris Jackson has said nothing more about Michael Jackson, or the allegations in Leaving Neverland.
+Paris has said nothing more about her father or the allegations in Leaving Neverland.